Efficient comparison of independence structures of log-linear models: Acknowledgements

 \section{Acknowledgements}

-This work has been funded by CONICET (Argentinean Council for Scientific and Technological Research) [full doctoral scholarship for Jan Strappa], and by the Universidad Tecnológica Nacional [grant EIUTIME0004481TC].
-Also, we would like to thank Dr. Federico Schl\"uter for his assistance in writing the introduction section and for having participated in the design of the method.
+We thank the reviewers for their useful comments.
+We would like to thank Dr. Federico Schl\"uter for his assistance in writing the introduction section and for having participated in the design of the method.